Jump to main content

 Scratch code blocks telling the computer to, when the green flag is clicked, set the mutation rate to 1.2, set the cancer mutation threshold to 10, set the number of cell cycles to 0, set the total number of mutations to 0 and set cell death to 0.
 Image Credit: Sandra Slutz, Science Buddies / Science Buddies

 Figure 4.
-Scratch code showing the starting values of the variables.
+Scratch code showing the starting values of the variables based on research findings in Table 1.

-2. The Total Number of Mutations in the daughter cell increases by the Mutation Rate.
+2. Select the change function to increase the Total Number of Mutations in the daughter cell by the Mutation Rate.

-3. We check to see if the cell survives Cell Death.
+3. Add a statement to indicate whether the cell survives or if there is Cell Death.

 Scratch blocks telling the computer to change the number of cell cycles by 1, change the total number of mutations by the mutation rate, set cell death to a random number between 0.000 and 1.000, and if cell death is greater than 0.001 then change the total number of mutations by negative one times the mutation rate.
 Image Credit: Sandra Slutz, Science Buddies / Science Buddies